PavloMatveiev/PavloMatveiev/README.md

 Welcome to my GitHub profile!
 I'm a passionate software engineer living in Stirling and currently studying at the University of Glasgow.
 With a strong foundation in both theory and practical skills, I aim to combine creativity with technology to develop innovative solutions.

 ## 🛠 Skills & Expertise
-- **Programming Languages**: Proficient in Python and JavaScript.
+- **Programming Languages**: Proficient in Python, JavaScript and Kotlin.
-- **DevOps Tools**: Experienced with Docker, GitLab CI, and Jenkins for continuous integration and deployment.
+- **DevOps Tools**: Experienced with Docker and GitLab CI for continuous integration and deployment.
 - **Networking**: Skilled in building and managing networks including LAN, WAN, and WLAN.
 - **Hardware**: Competent in hardware setup and troubleshooting.